- About NCAS & UCN

 - Support NCAS & UCN

-The Department of Spanish and Portuguese Studies contributes to the academic and professional development of its students by developing their skills in critical thinking and writing as well as honing their linguistic expertise.
-We seek to develop knowledge and new modes of intellectual inquiry in our students by teaching them:
+The Department of Spanish and Portuguese Studies contributes to the academic and professional development of our students by developing their skills in critical thinking and writing as well as honing their linguistic expertise.
+According to recent research, learning a second language as an adult sharpens cognitive skills correlated with academic success.
+Language study also improves employment prospects in a global economy; a study by Georgetown University found that foreign language majors had the lowest rate of unemployment of any field in the humanities.

-As Italian film director Federico Fellini once said, a different language is a different vision of life.
-Learning a new language or improving proficiency in a language learned at home or in school gives students a deeper understanding of other cultures and its literary traditions as well as cognitive and professional advantages.
-In addition to Spanish and Portuguese, we also offer classes in several other languages, including Arabic, Chinese, French, Italian, Japanese, Korean, and Russian.
+Explore our website to learn more about what the Department of Spanish and Portuguese Studies has to offer you.
+In addition to Spanish and Portuguese, we offer classes in several other languages, including Arabic, Chinese, French, Italian, and Japanese.
 To learn more about the faculty members teaching these languages, visit the Faculty and Staff section.